 - The number of pending cases in which firm’s members have been appointed as arbitrators.

-The most recent GAR 30 rankings for 2017 are available online and may be accessed on GAR’s website here.
-White & Case LLP holds the first place, as in the Leader’s League, immediately followed by Freshfields Bruckhaus Deringer LLP and Herbert Smith Freehills in second and third position.
-Shearman and Sterling LLP dropped down one place in GAR, from 4th to 5th position, while Allen & Overy LLP and Three Crowns (a boutique practice) have seen a jump to 4th an 7th places, respectively.
-Other firms such as Wilmer Cutler Pickering Hale and Dorr, Hogan Lovells, Clifford Chance LLP and King and Spalding LLP have remained amongst the top ten.
+The most recent GAR 30 rankings for 2018 are available online and may be accessed on GAR’s website here.
+White & Case LLP holds the first place, as in the Leader’s League, immediately followed by Freshfields Bruckhaus Deringer LLP and Herbert Smith Freehills in third position.
+Shearman and Sterling LLP dropped six places in GAR, from 5th to 11th position, while Allen & Overy LLP dropped one place, from 4th to 5th, and Three Crowns dropped from 7th to 8th.

 Best International Arbitration Law Firms: What to Make of the Rankings?

-The above comparison demonstrates that it is more or less the same large, international law firms that dominate the upper echelons of the rankings in Chambers and Partners, the Legal 500, the Leaders League and the GAR 30, with Freshfields Bruckhaus Deringer LLP, Shearman & Sterling LLP and White & Case LLP leading the head of the pack, as has often been the case over the past decade.
+The above comparison demonstrates that more or less the same large, international law firms dominate the upper echelons of the rankings in Chambers and Partners, the Legal 500, the Leaders League and the GAR 30, with Freshfields Bruckhaus Deringer LLP, Shearman & Sterling LLP and White & Case LLP leading the head of the pack, as has often been the case over the past two decades.

-While one may take issue that certain factors used in the rankings, such as the number of hours billed or the profits of a firm, should in fact be red flags for clients, since they suggest that legal representation for international arbitration will be very expensive, there is no doubt that leaders in the field, such as Freshfields Bruckhaus Deringer LLP, Shearman & Sterling LLP and White & Case LLP, have a number of gifted arbitration practitioners, and such large corporate firms may be an appropriate choice for some of the highest value international arbitration cases, since the fees to be charged will comprise a proportionally smaller portion of the amount in dispute.
+While one may take issue with certain factors used in the rankings, there is no doubt that leaders in the field, such as Freshfields Bruckhaus Deringer LLP, Shearman & Sterling LLP and White & Case LLP, have a number of highly-gifted arbitration practitioners, and such large corporate firms may be an appropriate choice for some of the highest value international arbitration cases, since the fees charged will comprise a proportionally smaller portion of the amount in dispute.

-While corporate law firms will likely remain at the top of the rankings over the coming years, and Freshfields Bruckhaus Deringer LLP, Shearman & Sterling LLP and White & Case LLP will continue to remain a safe bet for in-house counsel seeking counsel for high-value disputes in the billions of dollars, the rise of arbitration boutiques continues, as reflected by the 2017 rankings.
+While large corporate law firms will surely remain at the top of the rankings over the coming years, and Freshfields Bruckhaus Deringer LLP, Shearman & Sterling LLP and White & Case LLP will continue to remain a safe choice for in-house counsel seeking legal representation for high-value disputes in the billions of dollars, the rise of arbitration boutiques continues, as reflected in the 2018 rankings.